AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/define-request-types-for-project.md

 description: You can organize the kind of issues or requests that are logged in Adobe Workfront by Request Types.
 ---

-# Define Request Types for a project in `Adobe Workfront`
+# Define Request Types for a project in Adobe Workfront

-You can organize the kind of issues or requests that are logged in `Adobe Workfront` by Request Types.
+You can organize the kind&nbsp;of issues or requests that are logged in Adobe Workfront by Request Types.

 This organization is useful for reporting reasons and for helping users understand what kind&nbsp;of unexpected work&nbsp;might occur during the lifetime of a project.